National Strategic Infrastructure Projects

-As of 17 December 2019 there are three NSIP proposals which relate to land wholly or partly within the district.
+There are three Nationally Significant Infrastructure Projects (NSIP) proposals which relate to land wholly or partly within the district.
 They are all at different stages of the process.
 These projects are listed below with key actions together with the link to the developers own web site and the link to the planning inspectorate web site.
 These web sites will show the most up to date information on the schemes.

 Southampton to London Pipeline Project

-There is some general information on the applicants own web site which can be viewed via the following link: https://www.slpproject.co.uk/
+There is some general information about Aquind who are the promoters and an overview of the scheme on their web site which can be accessed via the following link.

 M3 Junction 9 Improvement

 As the scheme is still in the pre application stage the applicant’s web site contains most information.
-This can be accessed via the following link: https://highwaysengland.co.uk/projects/m3-junction-9-improvements/
+This can be accessed via the following link.

-The planning inspectorate web site does contain some limited information and can be viewed via the following link: https://infrastructure.planninginspectorate.gov.uk/projects/south-east/m3-junction-9-improvement/
+The planning inspectorate web site does contain some limited information and can be viewed via the following link.

-This project is still in the pre application stage.
-Wheelabrator have just undertaken a consultation exercise based on the Preliminary Environmental Impact Report (PEIR)
+In 2019, the promoters of the scheme undertook a consultation exercise based on the Preliminary Environmental Impact Report (PEIR).

 In February 2020 the promoters wrote to the planning inspectorate informing them that they did not wish to proceed with the project.
 In other press releases reference was made to the promoter focusing on developing their other Energy from Waste schemes in the UK.